emacs-php/php-mode/README.md

 The command `php-send-region`, which is bound to `C-c C-r` by default, will execute the selected region of PHP code.
 In conjunction with the Emacs command `C-x h` you can use this to execute an entire file.
 Any output will appear in a buffer called `*PHP*`.

+# How to Contribute

+All contributions to `php-mode` are welcome.
+But please try to do the following when sending improvements or bug fixes:

+1. Add your name to the list of Contributes in this `README.md` file if it is not there already.

+2. If your contribution addresses an issue on the Github project page then include a link to the relevant issue in your commit message.

+3. Make sure to update the constant `php-mode-modified`.

 # License

 The code for `php-mode` is covered by the [GNU General Public License 3](http://www.gnu.org/copyleft/gpl.html).